ChatGPT: Everything you need to know about OpenAI's GPT-4 tool

 While they are not exactly catchy names, GPT-3 and now 4 are actually the internet's best-known language-processing AI models.
-Since ChatGPT was announced, it has been banned in select schools and utilised by major companies like Microsoft.
+Since ChatGPT was announced, it has been banned in select schools, called out by governments and utilised by major companies like Microsoft.

 So what is ChatGPT?
 What does it do?
 And is this really the future of AI?
 We've answered these questions and more down below.